ampproject/amphtml/builtins/amp-img.md

 `amp-img` components, like all externally fetched AMP resources, must be given an explicit size (as in width / height) in advance, so that the aspect ratio can be known without fetching the image.
 Actual layout behavior is determined by the layout attribute.
 If the resource requested by the `amp-img` component fails to load, the space will be blank.
 A placeholder background color or other visual can be set using CSS selector and style on the element itself.

+Besides a placeholder background color you may set a child element (a `div` for example) with a `placeholder` attribute and this will be displayed and be visible until the image has fully loaded.
+If no `placeholder` element is given, a default placeholder animation is placed (3 loading dots) until the image has fully loaded.
+(We are working giving the user the ability to override or restyle the default loading animation placeholder)

 The `amp-img` includes attributes for denoting attribution via the attribution attribute.

 Additional image features like captions can be implemented with standard HTML - using the `figure` and `figcaption` elements, for example.